top of page

 Not all art is ticketed, and not all art happens in formal settings.
 Taking a guitar to the park on a summer afternoon can be just as enriching as staging a production of Tosca or La Bohème.
 Creativity invites more creativity, and that matters.
 It opens space for sharing, collaboration, and the exchange of gifts and talents across a community.

-At its best, creative participation allows people to recognize shared experience, to build empathy and understanding.
-And sometimes, it simply offers a moment to pause and enjoy.
+At its best, creative participation allows people to recognize shared experiences, build empathy, and foster understanding.
+Sometimes, it simply offers a moment to pause and enjoy.
 That matters too.
-Joy is not incidental to community life.
-It is essential.
+Joy is not incidental to community life; it is essential.

 Arts participation is not limited to formal venues.
 Informal, community-based creative activity plays a critical role in rural cultural life.²